young-geng/scalax/README.md

 their model and training setup.
 All of these can be done with minimal changes to the original model and training code.
 This makes it easy to integrate scalax into existing JAX codebases.

+Scalax currently supports the following sharding rules:
+- `FSDPShardingRule`: A sharding rule for automatically selecting an axis for Fully Sharded Data Parallelism (FSDP).
+- `TreePathShardingRule`: A regular expression sharding rule for sharding a pytree according to the path of its leaves.
+- `PolicyShardingRule`: A sharding rule which determins the sharding according to a user defined callable policy.

 ### Sharding Intermediate Tensors